channel-42/gentoo/README.md

 ![completion example](https://github.com/channel-42/gentoo/blob/master/Pictures/.resources/nvim_feat.png "Example of nvim completion")

+If you want to learn more about my nvim setup, check out my [blog post](https://blog.devls.de/nvim-setup/nvim-setup.html).

 ## Browser

-Librewolf offers good privacy defaults and uses firefox as it's base, so it was easy to port my config.
-The only downside (for me) is that some webgl sites (like e.g. pixlr.com) don't work.
+Librewolf offers good privacy defaults and uses firefox as it's base, so it was easy to port my existing config.

-I use librewolf with a few plugins to enhance it even further:
+I use these plugins:
 - ublock (included by default), **webRTC-leak-blocker enabled!**
 - user-agent spoofer
-- https-everywhere (technically not needed)
+- https-everywhere *(technically not needed)*
 - darkreader
 - keepassxc extension